ElsaYilinWang/DECI-EmailAutomationTool/README.md

 An active internet connection is required for Outlook to send emails.

-The user is responsible for creating and saving the email template in their Outlook Drafts folder before use.
+The user is responsible for creating and saving the email template (including any attachments) in their Outlook Drafts folder before use.